-Point University suggests to all members of the Point University community that if there is a possibility that a student is missing, consult Point security at (404)-232-5420.
-Any Point University employee who believes that another student is missing is encouraged to notify the Dean of Students and the Chief of Security immediately.
+Point University suggests to all members of the Point University community that if there is a possibility that a student is missing, consult Campus Security at (404)-232-5420.
+Any Point

+University employee who believes that another student is missing is encouraged to notify the Assistant Vice President for Student Life and Athletics and the Chief of Security immediately.

-Campus security will exhaust all leads to locate students who live in on-campus facilities.
-In a situation where the student resides off campus, campus security will inform the law enforcement agency which has jurisdiction where the student resides or was last seen and assist with the investigation.
+Campus Security will exhaust all leads to locate students who live in on-campus facilities.
+In a situation where the student resides off campus, Campus Security will inform the law enforcement agency which has jurisdiction where the student resides or was last seen and assist with the investigation.

-Upon receiving a report of a missing student and conducting a preliminary check of the student's room and other areas on campus the student may frequent, campus security will notify the Dean of Students and the Director of Housing and Residence Life.
+Upon receiving a report of a missing student and conducting a preliminary check of the student's room and other areas on campus the student may frequent, Campus Security will notify the Director of Student Resiliency and the Director of Housing and Residence Life.
 There are other methods that a campus security authority (CSA) may utilize to assess the status of a student reported as missing.
-These methods may include but are not limited to the following:
+These methods may include, but are not limited to, the following:

-- Checking phone numbers and email addresses provided. - Viewing social media sites. - Contacting friends, family members, known associates and teammates.

-Assessing student's ID card access or computer network systems
+- Checking phone numbers and email addresses provided. - Viewing social media sites. - Contacting friends, family members, known associates and teammates. - Assessing student's ID card access or computer network systems notify a custodial parent of guardian within 24 hours of the determination that the student is missing, in addition to notifying any additional contact person designated by the student.